The stages of wound healing in horses.

 - Because horses like to throw kinks into our plans, you should always consult your Vet with any wound.

-- Also, be very careful about what type of topical goop or spray you use.
+- Also, be careful about what type of topical goop or spray you use.
 It’s not always ideal to dry things out with a colorful spray.
 Your vet can help you figure out the best combo of bandages, wraps, and meds.

 - Ensure your horse’s vet kit is stocked with clippers, bandages, and non-stick pads at the bare minimum.